XKCP/XKCP/README.markdown

 - `timing.h` based on code by Doug Whiting
 - `SnP/KeccakP-1600/OptimizedAVX2/*` by Vladimir Sedach
 - `TweetableFIPS202.c` by D. J. Bernstein, Peter Schwabe and Gilles Van Assche
+- `SnP/KeccakP-800/Optimized64AsmARM/*` by Andre C. de Moraes

+And thanks to all contributors!

 ***